Victarry/PyTorch-Memory-Profiler/README.md

 By combining these mechanisms, the library simulates the computation graph's execution flow and tracks the estimated memory allocation changes without needing to allocate the full memory or perform actual computations/communication.

 ## TODO
-[ ] Check the memory diff for optimizer
-[ ] Support for TE
-[ ] Integration to training loop of Megatron-LM
+- [x] Integration to training loop of Megatron-LM
+- [ ] Support for TE and fused kernel in MCore
-[ ] Update the logging system for better usebility
+- [ ] Update the logging system for better usability
-[ ] Build a GUI or visualization system.
+- [ ] Build a GUI or visualization system

 ## Known Limitations & Considerations